 Pim Martens has a PhD in applied mathematics ànd biological sciences.
-He is professor of Sustainable Development and dean of Maastricht University College Venlo.
+He is professor of Planetary Health and dean of Maastricht University College Venlo.
 Prof. Martens is project-leader and principal investigator of several projects related to sustainability science and education, in the context of human-animal-nature relationships, and environmental (climate) change and health.

 Professor Thomas is a zoologist specializing in spatial ecology.
 He read Zoology at the University of British Columbia and the University of Wales and was awarded a PhD in Zoology from Glasgow University on the spatial ecology of ravens in the west highlands of Scotland, combining field seasons in the mountains with analysis using satellite remote sensing and GIS.

 Marie-José Enders is professor-emeritus Antrozoology at the Open University, The Netherlands.
 She has worked over 20 years at Utrecht University at the Department of Clinical and Health Psychology, is advisor of AAIZOO and vice-president of the IAHAIO.